ChefData/pinterest-data-pipeline545/Walkthrough_part_5_Airflow.md

 Apache Airflow is an open-source platform designed for orchestrating complex workflows and data processing pipelines.
 Airflow provides a way to programmatically author, schedule, and monitor workflows.
 Workflows in Airflow are represented as Directed Acyclic Graphs (DAGs), where nodes represent tasks and edges define the order of task execution.
 This allows for a flexible and visual representation of complex workflows.

 Airflow includes a scheduler that automates the execution of workflows based on predefined schedules.
 Users can set up periodic, interval-based, or triggered executions for their workflows.
-Airflow provides a web-based user interface that offers a graphical representation of DAGs, making it easy for users to visualize, monitor, and troubleshoot their workflows.
+Airflow provides a web-based user interface that offers a graphical representation of DAGs, making it easy for users to visualise, monitor, and troubleshoot their workflows.

 The DatabricksSubmitRunOperator is an operator in Apache Airflow designed to submit and run jobs on Databricks.
 This operator allows you to integrate Databricks job execution into Airflow workflows.
 The primary purpose of this operator is to submit and run jobs on a Databricks workspace.
 Databricks jobs can include tasks related to data processing, machine learning, or any other computation supported by the Databricks platform.

-During this project an Airflow DAG was created that triggered a Databricks Notebook to be run on a specific schedule.
+During this project, an Airflow DAG was created that triggered a Databricks Notebook to be run on a specific schedule.
 This DAG was uploaded to the dags folder in the mwaa-dags-bucket.

 ### Amazon MWAA